Diary of a Chambermaid (2015 film): Synopsis

 In Normandy at the end of the 19th century, a beautiful and ambitious young chambermaid named Célestine (Léa Seydoux) enters the service of her new employers, the Lanlaire family, which consists of a bitter wife and her perverted husband.
 Monsieur Lanlaire has a reputation for molesting and impregnating his chambermaids, while Madame Lanlaire is known for her domineering attitude over her servants and often fires her chambermaids.
-She also meets the other servants: Marianne, the overweight and homely cook and the mysterious, older Joseph (Vincent Lindon), the groom, who shares a mutual attraction with Célestine.
+She also meets the other servants: Marianne, the overweight and homely cook, and the mysterious, older Joseph (Vincent Lindon), the groom, who shares a mutual attraction with Célestine.

-Throughout the film, Célestine reflects on her past positions, such as to a middle-aged woman with an elderly husband who was humiliated at a train customs stop after being forced to open a box revealing her dildo.
+Throughout the film, Célestine reflects on her past positions, such as a middle-aged woman with an elderly husband who was humiliated at a train customs stop after being forced to open a box revealing her dildo.
 Another significant post was her satisfying employment with the sickly young Georges and his kindly grandmother.
 Georges became infatuated with Célestine as she took care of him.
 After resisting his advances at first, Célestine had sex with him, only for him to succumb to his illness and die during the act, horrifying her.
 Numb from the experience, she left the position.

-In the Lanlaire household, Célestine chafes under the demanding and often unreasonable Madame Lanlaire, who frequently derides Célestine for any delay or error and refuses to let her attend the funeral of her mother.
+In the Lanlaire household, Célestine chafes under the demanding and often unreasonable Madame Lanlaire, who frequently derides Célestine for any delay or error and refuses to let her attend her mother's funeral.
 Monsieur Lanlaire quickly sets his sights on Célestine, who rebuffs his advances while secretly plotting to manipulate him.
-The neighbor, Captain Mauger (Patrick d'Assumçao), who has apparently bequeathed his estate to the servant, Rose, after his wife left him for sleeping with Rose, is also interested in her.
+The neighbor, Captain Mauger (Patrick d'Assumçao), who has bequeathed his estate to the servant, Rose, after his wife left him for sleeping with Rose, is also interested in her.
 Célestine also plots to use Capt Mauger for her own ambitions, but Rose becomes jealous after Capt Mauger kills his obedient pet ferret named Kleber after a comment Célestine makes about the pet.

-Célestine finds respite in gossip at the house of the village abortionist and in commiserating with cook Marianne.
-In one conversation with Marianne, she learns that Marianne was attracted to one of her old masters, but was kicked out after becoming pregnant by him and was forced to kill her baby; later, she reveals that she is having sex with Monsieur Lanlaire regularly and she must get an abortion done.
-One night, after talking with Marianne, Célestine hears agonized screams coming from the forest, which unsettle her.
+Célestine finds respite in gossip at the house of the village abortion provider and in commiserating with cook Marianne.
+In one conversation with Marianne, she learns that Marianne was attracted to one of her old masters but was kicked out after becoming pregnant by him and was forced to kill her baby; later, she reveals that she is having sex with Monsieur Lanlaire regularly and she must get an abortion done.
+One night, after talking with Marianne, Célestine hears agonized screams coming from the forest, which unsettles her.